 It wasn’t until a couple of years ago that one of our chaps was doing a bit of personal research and stumbled across a clue which meant that they went delving a bit deeper.

-In the National Archive they came across a combat report from a Major Pickthorn that showed that he had delivered the aeroplane to France as the new boss of 84 Squadron.
+In The National Archives they came across a combat report from a Major Pickthorn that showed that he had delivered the aeroplane to France as the new boss of 84 Squadron.
 Within a day or two – on November 10 1918 – he got airborne and shot down a Fokker DVII.

 “I’m not aware of another flying World War One combat victor”